OctopusDeploy/blog/blog/2022-02/best-practices-spaces/index.md

 ## Conclusion

-Spaces are a key tool for organizing and securing the deployment-related resources you manage with Octopus Deploy.
+Spaces are a valuable tool for organizing and securing the deployment-related resources you manage with Octopus Deploy.
 As an organization grows, spaces become an essential tool that helps you tackle the complexity in your deployment configuration.